SS Misr, A Royal Steamer Restored

 Originally constructed in Preston by the Royal Navy in 1918, it was purchased and later converted into a luxury Nile steamer for King Farouk.
 It is further recorded as the venue for the King’s birthday celebrations: “On the occasion of the Birthday Anniversary of His Majesty King Farouk I, The Governor of Cairo requests the honour of your company on board the Misr Nile Steamer at 8pm on February the 10th 1939.”
 This unique project was initiated by Voyages Jules Verne in co-operation with our Egyptian associates following joint discussions with the Egyptian Ministry of Tourism to obtain permission to rebuild and relaunch this historic vessel in traditional style with a high level of luxury.
 Our association with this complex restoration project was felt appropriate as a cruise on a Nile steamer as a leisure pursuit was indeed pioneered by British tourists in the late 19th century looking for a comfortable way to visit Egypt’s ancient sites.
 The addition of every possible modern comfort now allows today’s traveller to enjoy luxurious surroundings and a historic ambiance in the wake of the last reigning king of Egypt.

 VJV Special Events - Luxor Temple by Night & Tea at the Old Cataract Hotel

-A private cocktail reception at the Victoria Lounge in the Old Winter Palace with a visit to the illuminated Luxor Temple.
-Enjoy afternoon tea at the newly restored historic Old Cataract Hotel.
+A private cocktail reception at the Victoria Lounge in the Old Winter Palace and the illuminated Luxor Temple.
+Afternoon tea at the historic Old Cataract.